belmix/zclassic-swing-wallet-ui/docs/Readme-Windows.md

    1.1.
 Download the ZClassic node [zclassic-Windows-NoGUI-v1.0.5.zip](https://github.com/z-classic/zclassic/releases/download/v1.0.5a/zclassic-Windows-NoGUI-v1.0.5.zip)

    1.2.
-Unzip the file so that the executables `zcashd.exe` and `zcash-cli.exe` are in one directory.
+Unzip the file so that the executables `zen.exe` and `zen-cli.exe` are in one directory.

    1.3.
 Download the [ZClassic Proving Key](https://z.cash/downloads/sprout-proving.key)
         and store it in directory `%APPDATA%\ZcashParams`.